 8. Edit your Blackboard alert preferences.
 You can manage your alerts and how they’re sent to you by clicking the menu in the very top right of Blackboard by your name and choosing Settings > Edit Notification Settings.

 Have any questions?
-Find all instructor and TA contact information on the course About page.
+Find all instructor contact information on the course About page.

 You do not need to submit any proof that you have completed these steps, but taking these actions now is the best way to make sure you are on track to do well in the course.